 — Vir Das (@thevirdas) March 14, 2018

 He also recently followed Foley on the social networking site while Foley followed him back, along with Cohen and Williams.
-Ditto for Instagram.
-The things you learn from social media sleuthing, eh?
+The things you learn from Twitter, eh?

 I’m not sure if Das’s role is only in the pilot or he’ll appear throughout the show’s run, provided ABC picks it up to series.
 Either way, I’m glad to see more actors from India breaking into Hollywood and on TV.
 We see talent from all over the globe like Australia and the U.K. doing their thing on TV, why not South Asia, then?